Universal functors on symmetric quotient stacks of Abelian varieties: Preliminaries

 Let $G$ be a finite group acting on a variety $X$.
 Then $\cD_G(X)$ denotes the bounded derived category of $G$-equivariant coherent sheaves on $X$.
 Every object $\cE\in\cD_G(X)$ comes with a $G$-linearisation $\lambda $, which is a collection of isomorphisms $\lambda_g:\cE\xra\sim g^*\cE$ for all $g\in G$ such that $\lambda_1=\id_\cE$ and $\lambda_{gh}=h^*\lambda_g\circ\lambda_h$, but this will often be suppressed in the notation.
 If $H<G$ is a subgroup then we have a forgetful functor $\Res^G_H:\cD_G(X)\to\cD_H(X)$.
 The left (and right) adjoint of the \emph{restriction} functor is given by the \emph{induction} functor:

-where the sum runs over a complete set of representatives of the orbits of $H$ under the action of $G$ and the linearisation is given by a combination of the $H$-linearisation of $\cE$ and permutation of the direct summands.
+where the sum runs over a complete set of representatives of the left cosets and the linearisation is given by a combination of the $H$-linearisation of $\cE$ and permutation of the direct summands.

 Furthermore, there is a natural morphism of quotient stacks $\varpi:[X/H]\to[X/G]$ which renders commutative diagrams: